Last Updated on Samuel Franklinby

 - Repair: With weapons and equipment quickly degrading with use a higher initial repair skill allow you to combine similar items together at greater efficiency.
 With your items being in better shape you’ll protect yourself from harm while also being able to deal more damage to enemies.

-- Lockpick: With extra loot often hiding behind lock doors or safes some initial points in lockpick helps you secure this loot in the early game.
+- Lockpick: With extra loot often hiding behind lock doors or safes some initial points in lockpick will help you secure this loot in the early game.
 Additionally a strong starting position for lockpick will help the player keep up with the increasing difficultly of locks as you progress through the story.

 - Science: Similar to lockpick this can allow players to hack terminals to acquire access to locations and the associated loot.
-The majority of the time and particularly in the early game you’ll be able to use either lockpick or science to reach major loot.
+Note that the majority of the time and particularly in the early game you’ll be able to use either lockpick or science to reach major loot.
 Science does sometimes bring added utility such as being able to hack a security system although is slower than lockpicking to complete.
 If you would rather science then replace lockpick given the skills have significant overlap.

-- Medicine: Boosts your healing from items which you will be doing lots of in the early game and as a result medicine can save some bottle caps given you’ll use less stimpaks overall.
+- Medicine: Boosts your healing from items which you will be doing lots of in the early game and as a result medicine can save some caps currency given you’ll use less stimpaks overall.
 Generally though given the high intelligence focus in nearly all Fallout 3 builds and the ability to obtain the medicine bobblehead before you leave Vault 101 you’ll already have a fairly high level in this skill.

 - Speech: An early boost to speech can provide players the opportunity to talk your way through a quest without conflict or boost your quest reward to make for an easier start in the tough Wasteland.
 If this sounds like your sort of character than swap this for repair from the above recommendations to provide a different type of utility.